 Jörg said his superlight Corsair will fly by Aero 2017 and be available for sale by Aero 2018.
 At a reasonably affordable $60,000, this might be the sexiest Part 103 aircraft ever.

 I plan to come back with more on these aircraft and others seen at Aero Friedrichshafen 2016.
-I hope this appetizer whetted your appetite for more.
+I imagine this appetizer whetted your hunger for more.